 Death/doom metal playlist

-If you want to let the death/doom metal music flow instead of reading a bunch of text, just start up my YouTube playlist below and lean back.
+If you want to let the death/doom metal music flow instead of reading a bunch of text, just start up my YouTube playlist or Spotify playlist below and lean back.

 List of important (or simply awesome) death/doom metal bands